 My answer: Agreed.
-My experience has shown me that shorter is better for social shares, longer for engagement.
-However, it depends on your audience.
+From experience I know that shorter is better for social shares, longer posts are better for engagement.
+However, it always depends on your audience.

-This morning I found research from the folks over at Copy Hackers that backs up my statement.
-I’ve summarized the most compelling data below.
-So, please…enjoy!!!
+Some research I found backs up my theory.
+I’ve summarized the most compelling data below:

 The burning questions: